 The classification of financial assets depends on (i) the purpose for which they were acquired, (ii) the business model in which a financial asset is managed, and (iii) its contractual cash flow characteristics.
-The standard has four categories, of which two are applicable within the Company: FVTPL and amortised cost.
+Two categories are applicable within the Company: FVTPL and amortised cost.
 This classification determines the subsequent measurement basis.
 The following accounting policies apply to the subsequent measurement of financial assets.

-Measurement basis Accounting policies Financial assets at FVTPL These financial assets are subsequently measured at fair value.
-Net gains and losses, including interest and dividend income, are recognised in profit or loss.
+Measurement basis Accounting policies Financial assets at These financial assets are subsequently measured at fair value.
+Net gains and losses, FVTPL including interest and dividend income, are recognised in profit or loss.
 Amortised cost These financial assets are subsequently measured at amortised cost using the effective interest rate method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on de-recognition is recognised in profit or loss.